- Keep Hydrated

 9. Avoid alcohol

 Alcohol possesses diuretic properties.
-It makes your body lose water, leaving you dehydrated, which reduce the ability to lose heat.
+It makes your body lose water, leaving you dehydrated, which reduces your ability to lose heat.

 10. Wear the right clothes